Who Were the Samaritans?

 Sources: Bibliographic data for scholarly publications cited may be found at the end of the article.
 References to Josephus, the first century Jewish historian, are from The Works of Flavius Josephus (c.
 75-99 A.D.) trans.
 William Whiston (1737); online.
 References to tractates of the Talmud are from the Soncino Babylonian Talmud (1948); online.
 Click here for Talmud Abbreviations.

-Vocabulary: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).
+Special Terms: In order to emphasize the Jewish nature of Scripture and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).

 Introduction